 Application Process:

-All applications for program funding must be received by the District by the applicant filling out the “Agricultural Conservation Assistance Program Application” The form must be signed by the applicant.
+All applications for program funding must be received by the District by the applicant filling out the “Agricultural Conservation Assistance Program Application.”
+The form must be signed by the applicant.
 Applications will only be accepted for projects that cost less than $50,000.
-Applications will be taken on an ongoing basis but will be ranked, at the least quarterly, throughout the year.
-The applications received will be ranked and approved by the al. The District has the right to extend deadline dates at their discretion.
+Applications will be taken on an ongoing basis but will be ranked, quarterly, throughout the year.
+The applications received will be ranked and approved by the Carbon County Agricultural Advisory Committee (AAC).
+The District has the right to extend deadline dates at their discretion.

 The District may retain unfunded ACAP applications on file for up to 3 years for future allocations.
 The applying entity may update or cancel the application at any time.
-Project participants may also choose to revise existing submitted applications.
+Project participants may also choose to revise existing submitted applications during application receiving timeframes, see schedule on the District website.

 The conservation district reserves the right to deny an application due to active compliance and/or enforcement actions, or a court order issued by or on behalf of the Commission or cooperating agency for violations of Act 38 of 2005, the Clean Streams Law or other program administered by the Commission, or any other criteria established by the Commission.